Reference-frame-independent quantum metrology: Experimental implications

-{\it Experimental implications.---} The one-axis twisting Hamiltonian $H=J_x^2$ can be realized in several physical systems.
+The one-axis twisting Hamiltonian $H=J_x^2$ can be realized in several physical systems.
 In trapped cold atoms, even addressing the particles is possible \cite{molmer1999multiparticle, bohnet2016quantum}.
 In a Bose-Einstein condensate, this can be realized by collisional interactions between atoms \cite{sorensen2001many}.
 Also, the generation of Haar random unitaries can be implemented by stochastic quantum walks on the integrated photonic chips \cite{banchi2017driven,tang2022generating} or a polarization controller operating in scrambling mode \cite{wyderka2023complete}.
+It is also possible to realize such operations in parallel in an ensemble of many multi-qudit quantum systems \cite{toth2007efficient}.